iagomartins/resume-adventure-art/README.md

 - **GitHub Pages**: Use GitHub Actions for automated deployment
 - **Any Static Host**: Build with `npm run build` and upload `dist` folder

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 👨‍💻 Author

 **Iago Martins**